sarthakforwet/Quizzeteria/docs/Readme.md

 # Quizzeteria
-Quizzeteria, resembling something like collection of quizzes and so it does!!
-This Competition consists of a spectacular collection of not mere quizzes but different activities which would be full of fun and learning.
-You may be aware of some quizzes in it but you have rarely seen them altogether.
-Performing those activities would be enchanting experience for all of us.
+Quizzeteria, a quiz competition consisting of a spectacular quiz rounds which would be full of fun and learning.
+You may be aware of some rounds in it but you have rarely seen them altogether.
+Performing those activities would be a captivating experience for all of us.

 ### Event Detail
 Each team would comprise of 4 members with a nominal fees of ₹100 per team.